sneshyba/pypchem/README.md

 Find an icon that looks like a circle with a vertical line through part of it, on the upper right; it's just to the left of the time/date.
 Click that and choose *Shutdown*.

 *Launching the VM as a detached process*
 This is based on https://superuser.com/questions/135498/run-virtualbox-in-background-without-a-window.
 After logging on to the host, cd to the folder that contains the .vdi, and issue this command (here, assuming pchem.vdi):

 	VBoxHeadless --startvm pchem &

 The "&" makes this a detached process, so one can log off th host and the VM will keep running.

 *Shutting down a detached VM*
 - If Jupyterhub is running, then log on to it, open a terminal window from there, and say

-	VBoxHeadless --startvm pchem &

  	sudo shutdown now